Our Mission

 - Teacher and children come together each morning in a dynamic and fun circle during which they sing seasonal songs, practice finger plays, play games and experience seasonal movement journeys.

 - At Blessing Farm and Forest we value the ancient wisdom of oral story telling as a way to instruct and teach the children through an age-appropriate and organic way.
-Teachers tell culturally diverse fairy tales and folk tales, nature stories and will often use pedagogical stories to address specific circumstances arising in the class.
-Often children will hear the story first, watch a puppet story and then act it out after they have learned it by heart.
+Teachers tell culturally diverse fairy tales, folk tales and nature stories Often children will hear the story first, watch a puppet story and then act it out after they have learned it by heart.

 Community